Open double quoteOpen double quote

 Internships and Careers

-Our students have interned and/or secured full-time positions at The New York Times, Apple, Google, HBO, NBC Universal, Warner Music Group, Equinox, MTV, NAYA, Shopify, Bobbi Brown Cosmetics, Zoom, Hearst, Madison Square Garden, and Horizon Sports and renowned design and advertising agencies including Pentagram, Deutsch, McCann, Dentsu Creative, COLLINS, Wieden + Kennedy, FCB NY, Buck, loyalkaspar, Hobbes, Mother Design, Sunday Afternoon, Mischief, Gretel, Mojo Supermarket, 72andSunny, Jones Knowles Ritchie, &Walsh, and Wolff Ollins.
+Our students have interned and/or secured full-time positions at The New York Times, Apple, Google, HBO, NBC Universal, Warner Music Group, Meta, Equinox, MTV, NAYA, Shopify, Bobbi Brown Cosmetics, Zoom, Hearst, Madison Square Garden, and Horizon Sports and renowned design and advertising agencies including Pentagram, Deutsch, McCann, Dentsu Creative, COLLINS, Wieden + Kennedy, FCB NY, Buck, loyalkaspar, Hobbes, Mother Design, Sunday Afternoon, Mischief, Gretel, Mojo Supermarket, 72andSunny, Jones Knowles Ritchie, &Walsh, and Wolff Ollins.

 Internships are also available right here on campus, within BFA Design and at the college’s in-house design studio, Visual Arts Press.
 Although internal, these roles are demanding and offer firsthand experience in a professional environment.